vukan-markovic/virtual_assistant/README.md

 ## Getting Started

-This project is built using Flutter.
+This project is built using Flutter, Dialogflow and Firebase.

 A few resources to get you started if this is your first Flutter project: